lingoiitgn/TempUN/README.md

 #### Using vLLM:
 At the time of performing inference, from all fine-tuned models only `phi-2`, `mistral-instruct`, `llama-2-chat`, and `llama-3-8b` were supported via **vLLM** (a fast and easy-to-use library for LLM inference).
 The code for inference is located in the `inference/after_FT/inf_vllm` directory.

--The lora_to_original.py script is designed to merge a pre-trained base model with an adapter model (fine-tuned model) using Parameter-Efficient Fine-Tuning (PEFT) and then save the merged model.
+- The lora_to_original.py script is designed to merge a pre-trained base model with an adapter model (fine-tuned model) using Parameter-Efficient Fine-Tuning (PEFT) and then save the merged model.

 Performing Inference: